This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 During your procedure:

-Your caregiver will make an incision on your knee to insert the arthroscope.
+Your healthcare provider will make an incision on your knee to insert the arthroscope.
 More small incisions may be made on your knee.
 Small tools may be inserted to fix your knee.
 The incisions will be closed with stitches and wrapped with a bandage.

 After your procedure:

 You will be taken to a room to rest until you are fully awake.
-Caregivers will monitor you closely for any problems.
-Do not get out of bed on your own until your caregiver says you can.
-Talk to caregivers before you get up the first time.
+Healthcare providers will monitor you closely for any problems.
+Do not get out of bed on your own until your healthcare provider says you can.
+Talk to healthcare providers before you get up the first time.
 They may need to help you stand up safely.
-When your caregiver sees that you are okay, you may be allowed to go home.
+When your healthcare provider sees that you are okay, you may be allowed to go home.
 If you are staying in the hospital, you will be taken to your hospital room.

 - Activity: You may need to walk around the same day of your procedure, or the day after.
 Movement will help prevent blood clots.
 You may also be given exercises to do in bed.
 When you are able to get up on your own, sit or lie down right away if you feel weak or dizzy.